 The LG CX OLED is an excellent TV and delivers amazing all-around performance.
-It's able to produce perfect blacks since it can turn off individual pixels, so it looks fantastic in dark rooms.
+It can produce perfect blacks since it can turn off individual pixels, so it looks fantastic in dark rooms.
 It has a very wide color gamut for HDR content, impressive viewing angles, and it upscales lower resolution content well.
 Gamers should appreciate the variable refresh rate (VRR) support, the near-instant response time, and low input lag.
 Unfortunately, like all OLED TVs, it has the risk of permanent burn-in, but this shouldn't be a problem for people who watch varied content.
 Also, the Automatic Brightness Limiter (ABL) is aggressive, so large areas aren't as bright as they should be.
 Luckily, it has great out-of-the-box color accuracy, so you won't need to spend extra money to get it calibrated.

 Great for watching TV shows.
 It has excellent reflection handling and it has decent peak brightness to combat glare in most rooms.
 It upscales 720p content well and has good built-in speakers.
 Unfortunately, like all OLED TVs, it has the risk of burn-in, which could be a problem with constant exposure to static logos.
 However, it has impressive viewing angles for when you want to watch your favorite show with the entire family.